 Limit added fats, salts and sugars – say no to the artificial!
 Once again, a given when it comes to a more nutritious lifestyle – skip foods that have added fats, salts and sugars.
 Essentially, skip all the fatty snacks you see on the store shelves – a bag of chips is very, very tempting – but also very, very harmful when consumed often.
 Once you have eased into a cleaner eating lifestyle, all your ex-flames like hamburgers, fries, pizzas, doughnuts, samosas, vada-pav’s will taste over-sweet and extra-salty to your taste buds (Trust me, this is a good thing!).
 This is because your body will be completely used to whole foods and the nutrition it brings to your well-being!

 Eat more than 3, and less than 7 meals a day: Avoid counting calories – instead, make your calories count!
 A mindful decision about the meal or snack at hand will assuredly benefit you in the long run. opt for 3 small main meals (that is, your breakfast, lunch & dinner) and two to three substantial snacks during the day (or late at night) – for this, choose from nutritious snack items prepared with whole foods.
 For example, Gouri’s Goodies is your one-stop-shop for everything whole – whole grains, whole seeds, whole sugars, and wholesome goodness!
-Choose from Energy Bars for every taste bud, Mini-Bites for an easy carry-around snack, Happy Laddoos for a sweet craving and Cereal Mixes to fire up your breakfasts with crunchy nutrition!
+Choose from Energy Bars for every taste bud, Energy Bites for an easy carry-around snack, Energy Balls for a sweet craving and Breakfast Cereals to fire up your breakfasts with crunchy nutrition!

 A gradual transition is a smart transition.
 Rushing into anything is a bad idea (ask divorce lawyers who make money off of the habit of rushing!).
 This is a new lifestyle, not an overnight diet change – it takes time, and if you ease into it, the experience will be nourishing.
 All you need to do is, consider nutritious and clean replacements to the food you are consuming on a daily basis.
 For example, swap white sugar for cane sugar – choose a date paste or nut butter for natural sweetness instead of processed spreads or jams.
 Chocolates are the tastiest and easiest snack – however, choose chocolates with less added sugar.
 Add Greek yoghurt where you usually use sour cream and switch the chips and crackers for seed & grain-filled energy bar.